-In order to capture the identifiers of each click, advertiser's campaign URL will need to include session parameters to capture the value of an Unique ID and the Campaign Code.
+In order to capture the identifiers of each click, advertiser's campaign URL will need to include session parameters to capture the value of an unique Transaction ID.

 In the campaign URL, match your session parameter with PanelPlace placeholder macro for tracking.
-The placeholder macro for Unique ID is [member] and the placeholder macro for Campaign Code is [campaign_code].
+The placeholder macro for Transaction ID is [transaction_id].

 Parameters themselves can vary in name.
-For example, if your server expects the Unique ID in a parameter called session_id, then the campaign URL should have session_id=[member] in its query string.
+For example, if your server expects the Transaction ID in a parameter called session_id, then the campaign URL should have session_id=[transaction_id] in its query string.